 PERJETA® (pertuzumab) is a HER2/neu receptor antagonist indicated in combination with trastuzumab and docetaxel for the treatment of patients with HER2-positive metastatic breast cancer who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease.

-The success of the Registry depends on the continued participation of healthcare providers and pregnant women who have been exposed to Genentech manufactured Herceptin or Perjeta plus Herceptin.
+The success of The MotHER Pregnancy Registry depends on the continued participation of healthcare providers and pregnant women who have been exposed to Genentech manufactured Herceptin, Perjeta, or Kadcyla.
 Participation from patients and healthcare providers is greatly appreciated.